 Choosing Made Easy

-If all of this sounds like a lot to think about, don’t worry — you don’t have to start from scratch.
-Well-designed bird houses already include the features birds need most.
+If all of this sounds like a lot to think about, don't worry — well-designed bird houses already include the features birds need most.
+You don't have to figure it out from scratch.

-The Duncraft Bird-Safe® Bluebird House & Pole with Noel Guard, for example, checks every box: proper entry size, ventilation, drainage, easy cleaning, and predator protection.
-It’s available in natural pine or durable recycled plastic.
-Duncraft’s Eco-Friendly Bluebird House is another excellent option, designed with both birds and sustainability in mind.
+The Duncraft Bird-Safe® Bluebird House & Pole with Noel Guard checks every box: proper entry size, ventilation, drainage, easy cleaning, and predator protection — available in natural pine or durable recycled plastic.
+Duncraft's Eco-Friendly Bluebird House is another excellent option, designed with both birds and sustainability in mind.

-If those aren’t quite right for your yard, we offer dozens of other bird houses in a wide range of styles, sizes, and materials — so you can find one that works for both you and your backyard birds.
+We offer dozens of bird houses in a wide range of styles, sizes, and materials — so you can find one that works for both you and your backyard birds.
+Have questions?
+Our team is happy to help.

 Call us at 1-888-879-5095 or email info@duncraft.com.
 We're available Monday–Friday, 8:30am–5:00pm Eastern Time.